cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 `Runc` outsmarts me by looking for my binary before actually trying to execute it, that is why the last `execve` is not called, and that is why the line reported is different.
 That was a long run to understand why both commands gave different errors, and the reason behind is pretty reasonable, the runtime check before trying to start a binary that does not exist, and fails early.

+The failure of the dynamic linked binary is an interesting one because `execve` returns a failure, so the binary `hello` is not even started.
+From a quick search it seems that it has to do with the way the dynamic linker and the kernel works, and since our container does not have `libc` but also does not have the linker, it must not even be capable of loading `hello`.
+But this is a subject for another post :)

 ## Conclusion
 My initial intention was to build a base image with [LFS](http://www.linuxfromscratch.org), but after understanding a little bit more about the way containers are isolated I saw it did not make much sense.
 Since there is no "boot", we miss the fun part of LFS that is seeing your kernel come to life.
-Here we would be simply building a very light "toolkit", and without a package manager.
+Here we would be simply building a very light "toolkit".

-I've always heard about how containers isolation was different and lighter than VMs, but trying to create a base image and poking around really helped me learn more!
+I've always heard about how containers isolation was different and lighter than VMs, but trying to create a base image and poking around really helped me learn more, not only about containers but also about linux.
+All the tooling used to inspect calls between `docker` up to `runc` was very interesting.

 I'm curious now about how namespaces, selinux and cgroups works, I'll investigate and post some more poking around linux here soon!